w/s July 4th:

 c) When complete they can be put into large yoghurt pots to carry home (

-4. Dress the shared onions in a similar way but keep a taller stem so that a bunch
+I guess 4 /5 pots will be made.) - Dress the shared onions in a similar way but keep a taller stem so that a bunch

-of 6 onions can be tied together . ( I guess perhaps 4 bunches will be made)
+of 6 onions can be tied together . ( I guess perhaps 4 bunches will be made) - Plant out 4 sprout plantlets in the prepared bed ( where the potatoes were

 previously) .
 This method applies to task 6, 7 and 8 .